RhetTbull/osxphotos/README.md

 #### `uti_original`
 Returns Uniform Type Identifier (UTI) for the original image, for example: 'public.jpeg' or 'com.apple.quicktime-movie'.

+#### `uti_edited`
+Returns Uniform Type Identifier (UTI) for the edited image, for example: 'public.jpeg'.
+Returns None if the photo does not have adjustments.

 #### `uti_raw`
 Returns Uniform Type Identifier (UTI) for the associated RAW image, if there is one; for example, 'com.canon.cr2-raw-image'.